Coffee shop SMS is a different game than every other vertical

-Before you start: you need a compliant SMS list.
+Before you send anything: you need a compliant opt-in list.
 Collect opt-ins at checkout ("Want a text when your free coffee is ready?"), through your digital wallet loyalty program, or via a WiFi captive portal.
-Never text someone who has not opted in.
-See our SMS compliance guide for the full legal requirements.
-For the complete retention strategy behind these templates, read our coffee shop customer retention guide.
+The legal requirements are non-negotiable — read our SMS compliance guide before sending message one.
+For the complete retention strategy behind these templates, see our coffee shop customer retention guide.

 Template 1: Near-Miss Loyalty Nudge